jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.21 MedianFilter

-Performs a median filter on an input image.
+Performs an efficient median filter based on Huang, Yang, and Tang's (1979) method.

 *Parameters*: